 On the previous page of this lesson, temperature was defined as the reading on a thermometer.
 The process of calibrating a thermometer was explained and the variety of commonly used temperature scales were described.
 Finally, the concept of an absolute lowest temperature was discussed.
 But in the end, the fundamental definition of temperature was not given.
 Temperature was only defined in practical terms - the reading on a thermometer.
 Now we have to answer the more fundamental question: what is the reading on a thermometer the reflection of?
 What is temperature a measure of?

 A sample of matter consists of particles that can be vibrating, rotating and moving through the space of its container.
 So at the particle level, a sample of matter possesses kinetic energy.
-A warm cup of water on a countertop may appear to be as still as can be; yet it still has kinetic energy.
+A warm cup of water on a countertop may appear to be as still as can be; yet the particles that are contained within it have kinetic energy.
 At the particle level, there are atoms and molecules that are vibrating, rotating and moving through the space of its container.
 Stick a thermometer in the cup of water and you will see the evidence that the water possesses kinetic energy.
 The water's temperature, as reflected by the thermometer's reading, is a measure of the average amount of kinetic energy possessed by the water molecules.

 When the temperature of an object increases, the particles that compose the object begin to move faster.
 They either vibrate more rapidly, rotate with greater frequency or move through space with a greater speed.
 Increasing the temperature causes an increase in the particle speed.
 So as a sample of water in a pot is heated, its molecules begin to move with greater speed and this greater speed is reflected by a higher thermometer reading.
 Similarly, if a sample of water is placed in the freezer, its molecules begin to move slower (with a lower speed) and this is reflected by a lower thermometer reading.
 It is in this sense that a thermometer can be thought of as a speedometer.